NASM CES Study Guide

 Knee Screening

-When some static malalignments and impairments of movement have been seen in the ankles, knees, and the LPHC, some knee mobility testing needs to be done.
+When some static malalignments and movement impairments have been seen in the ankles, knees, and the LPHC, some knee mobility testing needs to be done.

 Clients that have shown an anterior pelvic tilt, excessive leaning forward, or knee dominance when doing the overhead squat, some limitations of flexibility or range of motion for joints will be found.